How to Choose the Right Tax Prep Tool

-Which Tax Software is Best for You?
+Which Tax Software Is Best for You?

-Unique Tax Situations
+For Complex Tax Situations

 Investors and the self-employed—including landlords—have more complex tax situations that often require filing additional schedules and forms with their tax returns.
 Tax return preparation can become much more complicated in this case, and you might need the help of a tax professional.
 The IRS provides a search tool on its website that allows you to plug in your zip code, the type of professional you’re looking for, and the mile radius from your location where you’d like to find someone to help.

 If you want a tax expert to file your taxes for you but prefer a completely online experience, TurboTax’s Full Service option may be a good fit.
 A TurboTax expert prepares your return and submits it on your behalf.